LLNL/HPC-Tutorials/flux/section5.md

    f4M6c3TKd day36    sleep       R      1      1   7.261s rzalastor6
 sh-4.2$
 ```
-We can also submit batch scripts with `flux mini batch`.
+We can also submit batch scripts with `flux batch`.
 These will create new flux instances with different hardware resources available.
 We will demonstrate this with two batch scripts. `script1.sh` creates an allocation with eight tasks spread across the two nodes of the parent allocation:
 ```
 sh-4.2$ cat script1.sh
 #!/bin/sh

-flux mini batch \
+flux batch \
 -N 2 \
 -n 8 \
 <<- 'END_OF_SCRIPT'